-- Diversion Ditches
+- Diversion ditches

-- Pit Groundwater Dewatering Sumps (non-contact water)
+- Pit groundwater dewatering sumps (non-contact water)

-- Surface Contact Water Runoff Dewatering
+- Surface contact water ru-noff dewatering

 Water collected within the catchments of the open pit and each waste rock dump area are directed to two ponds constructed at the low point of each area.
 The water of both ponds in used for dust control.
-A general arrangement of this system is included in Figure 20.2.
-The contact water diversion channels are shown in red; this water is currently used for dust control.
-The non-contact water diversion channels are shown in green, these water flows are drained to Uquillayoc river.
+A general arrangement of this system is included in Figure 17.2.
+The contact water diversion channels water is currently used for dust control.
+The non-contact water diversion channels water flows are drained to Uquillayoc river.

-Figure 20.2 Project General Arrangement and Water Management Features
+Figure 17.2 Project General Arrangement and Water Management Features

-20.1.5 Flora and Fauna
+17.1.5 Flora and Fauna

-The Chinchillas Property area is a mix of high Andean plains and Puna landscape, characterised by grassy steppes and low-growing shrub land (Figure 20.3 and Figure 20.4), interspersed with bare soil and alkaline wetlands (peladares).
-Where standing water is encountered, such as at ponds and streams, surrounding wetland vegetation are collectively known as 'vegas', dominated by the families Juncaceae, Cyperaceae, Poaceae, Oxalidáceas and Scrofulariaceas (Figure 20.5).
+The Chinchillas property area is a mix of high Andean plains and Puna landscape, characterised by grassy steppes and low-growing shrub land (Figure 17.3 and Figure 17.4), interspersed with bare soil and alkaline wetlands (peladares).
+Where standing water is encountered, such as at ponds and streams, surrounding wetland vegetation are collectively known as 'vegas', dominated by the families Juncaceae, Cyperaceae, Poaceae, Oxalidáceas and Scrofulariaceas (Figure 17.5).
 In upland drier zones, cactus such as Maihueniopsis and Lobivia can be found.

-Figure 20.3 Grassland Steppes on the Western Edge of the Project Area
+Figure 17.3 Grassland Steppes on the Western Edge of the Project Area